cedlemo/OCaml-GObject-Introspection/README.md

 ## TODOS :

+  * for GObject-Introspection, I need
+    * C array views
+    * GArray views
+    * one view for element types `GITypeInfo.get_param_type info 0`
+    * how to handle this and the GLib2 builder.

   * Write down the process to function bindings generation then implement it.
   * Fix the issue with empty lines
   * Create test in Samples/GLib/tests